 St. Benedict of Nursia

-Considered the Father of Western Monasticism, St. Benedict wrote the Rule for his order based on the experience of the life of the Eastern Desert Fathers and Mothers.
+Considered the Father of Western Monasticism, St. Benedict wrote the Rule for his order based on the experience of the Eastern Desert Fathers and Mothers’ life.
 To this day, communities around the world continue to follow his Rule.
 Although most of these communities are Catholic, St. Benedict’s spirituality also influences the Anglican Communion, the Eastern Orthodox Church, and the Lutheran Church.

 All of our mounted print icons are museum-quality prints mounted on a solid poplar wood panel with hardwood cross-slats.
 The image comes from an original icon painted in our studio.
 They are printed using pigmented inks and measure 8×10″.
 The finish is an environmentally-friendly wax varnish.
 Each icon is individually handmade by our family.